doselect/ccplatform-docs/source/index.md

 402 - Request Failed|Theparameters were valid but the request failed.
 404 - Not Found|The requested resource doesn't exist.
 429 - Too Many Requests|Too many requests hit the API too quickly.
-500, 502, 503, 504 - Server Errors|Something went wrong on Stripe's end.
+500, 502, 503, 504 - Server Errors|Something went wrong on DoSelect's end.
 (These are rare.)

 >###Error TYPES
 Error | Description
 -------|------------
-api_connection_error|Failure to connect to Stripe's API. api_error|API errors cover any other type of problem (e.g., a temporary problem with Stripe's servers) and are extremely uncommon. authentication_error|Failure to properly authenticate yourself in the request. card_error|Card errors are the most common type of error you should expect to handle.
+api_connection_error|Failure to connect to PAPI. api_error|API errors cover any other type of problem (e.g., a temporary problem with DoSelect's servers) and are extremely uncommon. authentication_error|Failure to properly authenticate yourself in the request. card_error|Card errors are the most common type of error you should expect to handle.
 They result when the user enters a card that can't be charged for some reason. invalid_request_error|Invalid request errors arise when your request has invalid parameters.